herbertjkelly/MXNetDemoPre/DLWorkshopPre-Requisits.md

 **Step 2:** Setting up the instance

-During the workshop, you will be securely accessing the Jupyter notebook server on your host and will therefore need to map port `8888` (default Jupyter notebook port) to your local machine in order to connect via the browser.
+During the session, you will be securely accessing the Jupyter notebook server on your host and will therefore need to map port `8888` (default Jupyter notebook port) to your local machine in order to connect via the browser.
 This is accomplished via the `ssh -L` command.

 1. Identify the instance and the public DNS / IP address associated with it.